ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 geometry from DXF file, please see the 'Custom Machine Geometries' tutorial supplied with Motor-CAD.

 When a custom geometry is imported, it is separated into regions which will appear under 'Imported' in the Geometry -> Editor tab.
+The Standard Template geometry regions are shown under 'Standard'.

 .. figure:: ../images/Adaptive_Geometry_DXF__1.png
     :width: 500pt